Oxford, Alabama was founded in the early 1850s, and was so-named Ox-Ford due to the narrow crossing of the local creek.

 Located on the former site of Fort McClellan, Mountain Longleaf National Wildlife Refuge boasts 9,000-acres of land on which you can discover a variety of birdlife.

-Bring your binoculars and try to spot Brown-headed Nuthatches, Black-throated Green Warblers and Blue-headed Vireos.
+On my visit to the refuge I spotted Brown-headed Nuthatches, Black-throated Green Warblers and Blue-headed Vireos.

 There are also several protected wildlife species within the park which include grey bats and cougars.